Back in Amsterdam.

 The staff were absolutely brilliant and the ambiance was divine.

-It definitely was one way to start our day in Amsterdam!
+It definitely was one way to start my day in Amsterdam!